-A stipulation that an agency or programme be disbanded or terminated at the end of a fixed period unless it is formally renewed.‘it would have to be limited by a five-year sunset provision’
+A stipulation that an agency or program be disbanded or terminated at the end of a fixed period unless it is formally renewed.

 - ‘The subsequent reauthorization debates, which took place because of a five-year sunset provision embedded within the law, resolved any ambiguity about Congress's intentions.’

 - ‘But in the end, I am all but certain that the Patriot Act will be renewed - this time, most likely, without a sunset provision at all.’

 - ‘Only time will tell if the Court truly believes that affirmative action programs have a twenty-five-year sunset provision.’

 - ‘The sunset provision does not apply to the amendments in sections 203 and 216.’